JeffersonLab/epics2kafka/README.md

 **Note**: Output topics use channel name as key (String key SCHEMA) by default, but if _outkey_ is set then that is used instead.
 A key is required to support topic compaction and is especially useful when using a shared output topic.

+### Timestamp
+The timestamp provided by the Channel Access DBR_TIME record is inserted into the Kafka timestamp message metadata field, and therefore it is unnecessary to include the timestamp as part of the message value.
+The Kafka configuration options [message.timestamp.type](https://kafka.apache.org/documentation/#message.timestamp.type) defaults to CreateTime, which preserves the timestamp as provided by CA.   The option [message.difference.max.ms](https://kafka.apache.org/documentation/#message.timestamp.difference.max.ms) defaults to 9223372036854775807 (max long), which effectively disables difference checking, but if a smaller value is provided and an EPICS CA IOC provides a timestamp greater than the difference between the broker's LogAppendTime the message will be dropped.
+Use message.timestamp.type LogAppendTime to ignore the CA timestamp, which may be unreliable, and instead use the broker time (better order guarentees).
+If both timestamps are desired a connect transform could be used to copy the timestamp metadata into a field in the message value the message can be routed to a new topic with LogAppendTime type - the options are per topic (with broker defaults).

 ## Deploy
 ### Standalone Mode